Howth Castle: Literature

 The locale of James Joyce's 1939 novel Finnegans Wake is "Howth Castle and Environs," which is taken to mean Dublin, and it begins and ends with a reference to this.
 The initials HCE appear in many contexts in the novel, not least in the name of its presumed main character, Humphrey Chimpden Earwicker.

-There are also more than a dozen references to Howth, its team and the rhododendron walks near the castle, in Ulysses.
+Joyce also put more than a dozen references to Howth, its team and the rhododendron walks near the castle, in his 1922 novel Ulysses.

+In his "Reveries over Childhood and Youth" (1916) W. B. Yeats recalls "I would sleep among the rhododendrons and rocks in the wilder part of the grounds of Howth Castle".

 Film location

 Howth Castle was depicted as the fictitious "Castle Haloran" from the 1963 Roger Corman and Francis Ford Coppola b-film Dementia 13 (a.k.a.
 The Haunted and the Hunted) where it was the setting of numerous scenes.

 Flashback scenes from the Sergio Leone Spaghetti Western, Duck, You Sucker were shot here.
 The castle was used extensively for exterior shots in Love & Friendship, Whit Stillman's adaptation of the Jane Austen novel Lady Susan.
 Howth castle was also featured prominently in the 2021 Hallmark movie "As Luck Would Have It."